numpy/numpy/doc/neps/nep-0028-deprecation_policy.rst

    We will bump the minimum CPython and NumPy versions as we can on every minor and major release, but never on a patch release.

-For other dependencies, adopt similar time windows 24 months shorter.
+For other dependencies, adopt similar time windows of 24 months or shorter.

 Backward compatibility